wisamidris7/WSM.SourceGenerator/README.md

-And I Will Generate EmployeeDto Try It With Your Self If You Find Problems You Can Visit https://github.com/wisamidris7/WSM.SourceGenerator And Make Issue And I Will Fix It
+And I Will Generate EmployeeDto Try It With Your Self If You Find Problems You Can Make Issue And I Will Fix It